Stop drafts, bugs and

 - Air conditioning

-Secondary glazing can prevent the major impact of such gaps around your windows.
+Secondary double glazing can prevent the major impact of such gaps around your windows.

 Air Permeability Test